peter1357908/Resistance-Online-Server-/src/protocol.md

     action: 'roundVotes',
     voteComposition: { playerID: voteType } // an object whose keys are playerIDs and each value is the corresponding player's voteType ('APPROVE' / 'REJECT')
     voteResult: String, // Either APPROVE or REJECT, depending on which gets the majority (tie goes to reject)
-    round: Integer // what round we are on now (1-5).
+    currentRound: Integer // what round we are on now (1-5).
 If the vote passed, we're on round 1.
 If the vote failed, round is prev_round + 1
 }

 If this was this fifth round that just failed, the server broadcasts to the room `sessionID` on event `inGame`:
 ```
 {
     action: 'tooManyRounds',
-    missionNumber: Integer, // integer from 1 to 5
+    currentMission: Integer, // integer from 1 to 5
 }
 ```